Lambton Jaffas FC

 Lambton Jaffas Football Club is an Australian soccer club based in Lambton a suburb of Newcastle, New South Wales.
-They compete in the National Premier Leagues Northern NSW, the highest division of the New South Wales Football Leagues.
+Lambton Jaffas currently compete in the Northern NSW Football National Premier Leagues NNSW competition; the highest division of the NNSW Football Leagues and the second tier of soccer in Australia.

 The badge for Lambton Jaffas has a thistle at the heart of the badge, a hark back to the first football club in Northern NSW, the Lambton Thistles formed in 1885, with a top and bottom ribbon framing it.
 The motto on the lower ribbon reads "Capite non captivos" that translates to "Take no Prisoners".
 On either side of the badge are stylized footballs, reinforcing the sport and the club’s purpose.

 The club colours are Gold and Black changing from the traditional Yellow and Brown in 2018.

 The Seniors home ground is Arthur Edden Oval in New Lambton since 1969, except for one season in 1976.
 The Juniors play their home games at Harry Edwards Oval and Lambton No. 1 Oval, both in Lambton Park.